There were other civilizations,

-Sea, one of which was ancient Egypt.
-One of the most powerful
+Sea.
+One was ancient Egypt.
+Another was one of the most powerful

-and well organized of these civilizations was the Persian Empire.
+and well organized civilization of the time.
+It was called the Persian Empire.

 Empire was huge.
 It started in Turkey and stretched all